AfifaSabiha50/AI-Course/AI Games/Tic-tac-toe/README.md

  The AI uses the **Minimax Algorithm**:
  - A recursive algorithm to choose the optimal move.
  - The AI evaluates all possible moves to maximize its chances of winning and minimize the player's chances.
- - Guarantees perfect play, meaning it will never lose.
+ - Guarantees perfect play, meaning it will never lose, it's goal is to either win or at least force a draw!

 ---